spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

    :align: center

 8. Now we are ready to have a first look at the brand new plugin we created.
    Close QGIS and launch it again.
+Go to :menuselection:`Plugins --> Manage and Install plugins` and enable the ``Save Attributes`` plugin in the :guilabel:`Installed` tab.
 You will notice that there is a new icon in the toolbar and a new menu entry under :menuselection:`Vector --> Save Attributes --> Save Attributes as CSV``.
 Select it to launch the plugin dialog.

 .. image:: /static/building_a_python_plugin/images/8.png
    :align: center